 - Proof of employment contract

 - Once you hold the employment contract, prepare the list of documents as per above

-- Get the appointment (This depends on the location, some locations require an appointment and some doesn’t) in Auslandebehörde.
-Check you residence Auslandebehörde website for appointments
+- Get the appointment (This depends on the location, some locations require an appointment and some don’t) in Auslandebehörde.
+Check your residence Auslandebehörde website for appointments

 - Submit your documents

 What if I change the job with in first 2 years of employment?

 Any change of job during the first two years of employment requires the approval of the immigration authority (section 19a subs.
 4 of the German Residence Act).
 Approval is subject to the same preconditions as initial issuance.
 If the minimum gross salary threshold has been raised during the intervening period, compliance with the new threshold must be proven.
 Holders of an EU Blue Card are obliged to inform the competent immigration authority if the employment for which the EU Blue Card was issued is terminated prematurely.

 What if I change the job after 2 years of employment?